digitalcredentials/wallet-attached-storage-spec/spec.md

 * `id`
 * `name` - optional
-* Links to any metadata objects controlled by the DataPub server
+* Links to any metadata objects controlled by the Wallet Attached Storage server
 * Links to any metadata objects modifiable by the resource's controller

 ### Read Resource Operation